daniel05155/Flask-Banking-System/README.md

 # Online-Banking-Management-System

-## Project Overview
+## Overview
 This is an online banking management system developed in Python.
 The project aims to simulate basic banking operations, including user registration, login/logout, withdrawals, deposits, and balance inquiries.
 Currently, the system comprises two main components: a fully functional Command-Line Interface (CLI) version and a Flask-based web version under development.

-**Note:** This is a work in progress, and some features may not be fully implemented or optimized.
+**Note：** This is a work in progress, and some features may not be fully implemented or optimized.

 ## Current Features